 Simple exercises like deep breathing and stretching can help loosen tense muscles.
 This is a cheap way to handle stress without medication.

 Or you can try gentle yoga or Transcendental Meditation which helps displace the stress and stiff muscles and their effects on your body.

 5. Turn to Friends for Comfort and Advice

-They say that a person who has a well-nourished social life and an appreciation for food and the good things in life will be more resistant to illness!
-Therefore, a person with inadequate social ties is like a person with nutritional deficiencies.
-Gosh, this sounds bad!
+A person who has a well-nourished social life with an appreciation of food and the good things in life is more resistant to illness.
+A person with inadequate social ties is like a person with nutritional deficiencies.

 6. Decide to Live Life to the Fullest

-8. Change Your Attitude and Approach towards Stressful Situations
+8. Change Your Attitude and Approach Towards Stressful Situations

 Practice what you have learned, and you will be on your way to good health.

 You can also listen to your favorite music to relax and relieve that stress level.

 Resources and References